-(Check all that apply: Project is rehabilitating or replace remain affordable to households cing existing affordable housing units that will s of 80% of AMI or less.
-Project will obtain Green Certific Green Code through Ordinance cation in accordance with Miami-Dade County 07-65. / le housing units subject to an Expiring Use t, Section 8 or other government program and seholds of 80% of AMI or less. d will D. I Desigı n and A ccessibility Features (Check all that apply: ect incorporates or will incorporate gn (CPTED) features. e Crime Prevention Through Environmental Proj ect incorporates or will incorporate e universal design features. oject units).
-Please complete the (number of accessible units)% of project units. divided by (total number of project units s) = Ene rgy Fe eatures for All Units in the Developmer nt involving new construction units plicant must commit that: s, regardless of the development category of the nev bel the Da w homes ow; and Energy de Cour s (Florida standard) will achieve a (ii) each new construction unit ir Star new homes will include, at a sed development that is eligible for the energy home energy rating system (HERS) index of the proposed development that is not eligible a minimum, the energy features outlined in Notice No. 07-65.
-The applicant will also adhere 75 or ole for ⁄liami- YES NO
+Check all that apply:

+- Project is rehabilitating or replacing existing affordable housing units that will remain affordable to households of 80% of AMI or less. - Project will obtain Green Certification in accordance with Miami-Dade County Green Code through Ordinance 07-65. - Project is rehabilitating affordable housing units subject to an Expiring Use Agreement under the Tax Credit, Section 8 or other government program and will result in units affordable to households of 80% of AMI or less.

+D. Design and Accessibility Features

+Check all that apply:

+Project incorporates or will incorporate Crime Prevention Through Environmental Design (CPTED) features.
+Project incorporates or will incorporate universal design features.
+Project will result in accessible units in excess of federal requirements (greater than 5% of project units).
+Please complete the following: (number of accessible units) divided by (total number of project units) =% of project units.

+Energy Features for All Units in the Development

+For developments involving new construction units, regardless of the development category of the application, the applicant must commit that:

+(i) each new construction unit in the proposed development that is eligible for the energy star new homes (Florida standard) will achieve a home energy rating system (HERS) index of 75 or below; and (ii) each new construction unit in the proposed development that is not eligible for the Energy Star new homes will include, at a minimum, the energy features outlined in Miami-Dade County Green Code through Ordinance No. 07-65.
+The applicant will also adhere to all the requirement of said ordinance.

-DEMOGRAPHIC AND SET-ASIDE COMMITMENTS ACCESSIBILITY FEATURES (TAB 7) Page 3 of 3
+DEMOGRAPHIC AND SET-ASIDE COMMITMENTS ACCESSIBILITY FEATURES (ATTACHMENT 7) Page 3 of 3